Improve Your Sales With More 5-Star Reviews in More Places.

 Whenever possible, try to reach out to the customer directly or ask them to contact you.
 If you collected contact information from the customer and you know who left the review, or you have some other means of contacting them directly, you can reach out to the customer personally to try to resolve the issue.

 If a customer is threatening to leave a negative review because of a bad experience, you should be bending over backwards to prevent that.
 While initially you may take a small hit to your pride, you’re ultimately protecting your bottom line and online reputation, which can save you thousands of dollars in potential lost sales.
-And, if they still end up posting the negative review, you then have a great response you can add to it which in effect helps to neutralize their feedback.
+And, if they still end up posting the negative review, you then have a great response to help to neutralize their feedback.

 The #1 reason why upset customers leave negative reviews on 3rd party websites is because they couldn’t find a way to get help from business they made their purchase from.
 The best way to stop customers from leaving negative reviews on other sites is to give them resolution paths after the sale.
-The easiest way to do this is with a follow-up email or a phone call.
+The easiest way to do this is with a follow-up email or a phone call to ask them about their experience.
 By giving them one or more easily accessible resolution paths, they’ll be much more likely to reach out to you if a problem arises, and you can address their issues long before they escalate.

 In the world today it’s inevitable – your company will receive negative reviews.
 However, by following the 6 strategies above, you should be able to manage any negative reviews you come across, and in many cases, be able to turn those reviews into positive experiences for new potential customers who find them.
 It all depends on how you look at the reviews and how you respond to them.